-In order to ensure that editions are incorporated into the SENC in the correct sequence without any omission, the file extension and a number of subfields in the "Data Set Identification" [DSID] field are used in the following way:
+In order to ensure that editions are incorporated into the SENC in the correct sequence without any omission, the file extension and a number of subfields in the "Data Set Identification" [DSID] field are used in the following way :

-file extension every new data set, re-issue or new edition must have a "000" extension.

-edition number when a data set is initially created, the edition number 1 is assigned to it.
-The edition number is increased by 1 at each new edition.
-Edition number remains the same for a re-issue.

-issue date date on which the data was made available by the data producer.
+- file extension every new data set, re-issue or new edition must have a "000" extension. - edition number when a data set is initially created, the edition number 1 is assigned to it.
+The edition number is increased by 1 at each new edition. - issue date date on which the data was made available by the data producer.

-Each re-issue or-new edition of a data set must have the same name as the base cell file which it replaces.
+Each Re-Issue or New Edition of a data set must have the same name as the base cell file which it replaces.